bluesillybeard/ZRender/readme.md

 # ZRender - Official rendering module for [ZEngine](https://github.com/bluesillybeard/ZEngine)

+THIS PROJECT IS ABANDONED.
+You can use any rendering library you want with ZEngine, so there really isn't reason for this to exist.

 Currently, it is extremely simple - a draw component is simply these things:
 - Handle to a 3D mesh
 - Handle to a shader pipeline